Questions About Parent Participation and Responsibilities

 Q: Do I have to stay on campus the whole day?

-A: In general YES.
+A: YES.
 For Preschool through 6th grade is it required.
 See policy for Middle School and High School below.

 One reason is that Moms need friends too!
 Homeschooling can be lonely, and at ROCK, you get to see friends every week, just like your kids!
 There are few homeschool programs that allow parents to participate with their children in the program.
 One of ROCK Academy's core values is "Doing School as a Family!"